unclebob/fitnesse/README.md

 A proper internet connection is sufficient to build FitNesse.
 The build process will bootstrap itself by downloading [Gradle](http://gradle.org) and from there will download the dependencies required to build and test FitNesse.

-To build and run all tests, run the command
+To build and run all tests, run the command:

 ```
 $ ./gradlew